 Respond to comments on your posts

 Responding to comments is a great way to build a strong community and establish brand loyalty on Instagram.
-If someone takes the time to share their thoughts with you, it’s important to respond back to them, even it’s positive or negative feedback.
-A study conducted by the Internet Advertising Bureau has found that 90 per cent of consumers would recommend a brand to others after interacting with them on social media.
+If someone takes the time to share their thoughts with you, it’s important to respond back to them, whether it’s positive or negative feedback.
+While other social media platforms are more focused on information, Instagram’s main purpose is interaction, so interact with your followers!

 Offer your services to influencers